-If you are looking for the perfect location to base a surf trip in Sri Lanka, it’s hard to beat the relaxed surf village of Midigama.
-Lying 140km south of Colombo on the Southwest coast, Midigama boasts five consistent surf breaks within easy walking distance of each other, picture perfect beaches, and a plethora of accommodation options right at the beach.
+Whether you’re looking for the perfect location to base a surf trip in Sri Lanka, or just travelling around this beautiful country, it’s hard to beat the relaxed surf village of Midigama.
+Lying 140km south of Colombo on the Southwest coast, Midigama boasts five consistent surf breaks within easy walking distance of each other, uncrowded picture perfect beaches, and loads of accommodation options right at the beach.

 The big draw of Midigama is that it doesn’t feel as touristy or chaotic as other towns on the Southwest coast.
 Its central location means that more surf spots can be found in both directions by tuk tuk or scooter, and it’s a great base for exploring the local area and sightseeing.
-Whale watching, Galle Fort and Handunugoda tea plantation are all less than a 45 minute drive away.
-You can also see scores of elephants at Udawalawe National Park which is about 2 and a half hours away by car and makes for an unforgettable half day trip.
+Whale watching, Galle Fort, and Handunugoda tea plantation are all less than a 45 minute drive away.
+You can also see masses of elephants at Udawalawe National Park which is about 2 and a half hours away by car and is an awesome half day trip.